Women's Humane Society

-We are a full-service, all-access 501 (c) (3) animal welfare organization offering humane education, cruelty investigations, sheltering and adoptions, a walk-in veterinary clinic and hospital surgeries by appointment.
+We are a full-service, all-access 501 (c) (3) animal welfare organization offering humane education, cruelty investigations, sheltering and adoptions, a veterinary clinic and hospital surgeries by appointment.

 All adoptions are first come, first served- defined as an applicant at our facility with a completed application submitted at the time that the animal is available.
 We do not maintain lists, pool applications, charge application fees, or hold animals.

 Our Adoption Process:All Cat and Dog adoptions include:

 Spay/Neuter surgery, age appropriate vaccines, flea/tick treatment, e-collar, microchip and 30 days of Pet insurance via PetPoint.

 MVP Puppy (9 months or younger) - $275

 Dog (10 months +) - $85